 Mandatory teaching sessions will be provided throughout the rotation on a weekly basis and will take place from 1300-1700.
 In person attendance is mandatory for Regina and Saskatoon students, other sites may attend virtually at the discretion of their applicable supervisors.
 If attending virtually, the expectation is that the student's camera is activated throughout the entirety of the session, and they are engaged in the session.
-Any absences will need to be justified and appropriate documentation submitted.
-Each weekly teaching session will include all or some of the following components; (based on the facilitator's preferences) didactic lecture(s), paper-based or virtual simulation case discussions, and student-lead teaching.
+Any absences will need to be justified, and appropriate documentation submitted.
+Each weekly teaching session will include all or some of the following components: didactic lecture(s), paper-based or virtual simulation case discussions, and student-lead teaching.
 Session topics, PowerPoint slides and cases will be available on One45.
-Each clerk is responsible to give a 5-10 minute 'Student Presentation' to your colleagues on an assigned anesthesia related topic on one occasion during the 2-week block.
-Your presentation date and topic will be available in the teaching schedule (via email or One45).